 You’ve likely seen the bottles for thermogenic supplements at the drugstore.
 They feature trim, slim men and women, flexing in bathing suits.
 The labels and advertisements are usually similar: lose pounds in days, build muscle quickly or other drastic results with these fat burners.

-During a weight-loss plateau or when you’re at the umpteenth birthday party at work, you might even have been tempted to try these “miracle pills” yourself.
-I’m here to tell you that the ingredients of thermogenic supplements must be scrutinized, as certain ones can be dangerous.
+During a weight-loss plateau, you might even have been tempted to try these “miracle pills” yourself.
+However, the ingredients of thermogenic supplements must be scrutinized, as certain ones can be dangerous.
 Meanwhile, there are other, more natural ways to lose weight, such as consuming fat-burning foods.

 What Are Thermogenics?

-The active ingredients in thermogenic supplements vary by brand, but most contain a cocktail of stimulants like caffeine, guarana, green tea extract, garcinia cambogia and ephedrine.
-While some of these ingredients are “natural” — for example, caffeine is often included in the form of yerba mate or guarana — the amounts they’re used in are rarely healthy.
+The active ingredients in thermogenic supplements vary by brand, but most contain a cocktail of stimulants like caffeine, guarana, green tea extract, garcinia cambogia and others.
+While some of these ingredients are “natural” — for example, caffeine is often included in the form of yerba mate or guarana — the amounts they’re used in can be considered unhealthy.

 Interestingly enough, dietary supplements are not regulated by the Food and Drug Administration (FDA).
 They’re not considered drugs and, instead, are treated like special foods.
 So while every drug sold in the U.S., whether it’s prescription or not, must be proven safe and effective before it’s allowed on the market, thermogenic supplements don’t have to meet the same requirements.

 Currently, drugs in the U.S. are treated as unsafe until proven; in the case of supplements, it’s the exact opposite.
 Thermogenics are considered safe until proven otherwise.
 Manufacturers don’t have to test their ingredients or pills in clinical trials, which could determine unsafe interactions with other medications.